SD › Hawaii Beaches & Beach Resorts

 This gorgeous white sand beach in a little cove has gentle waters, and is great for swimming, standup paddleboarding, and sailing.
 Close to downtown Lihue and restaurants, this beach is a favorite for families.

-- Anaeho’omalu Bay Beach (aka A-Bay) • Maui
+Anaeho’omalu Bay Beach (aka A-Bay) • Big Island

 Salt-and-pepper sand beach with tidepools and coconut groves, adjacent to two ancient fishponds.
 The offshore reef softens the waves here and provides superior snorkeling, scuba, swimming, and net fishing.
 Just south of Waikoloa Beach and much less crowded.